gau-nernst/learn-cpu/1_matmul/README.md

 - To enable auto-vectorization, use `-ffast-math`, which enables math ops re-ordering.
 - Apple M1 and Ryzen 5600 have very different optimal kernel parameters (tile size).
 Perhaps with sufficient knowledge about data movements and CPU cache, someone can explain the difference...
 - OpenMP: `parallel` (start parallel region, create thread pool), `for`, `schedule(static,1)`, `collapse(2)` (collapse 2 for loops), `nowait` (don't wait for sync after for loop), `critical` (only 1 thread execute at a time), `atomic` (use hardware atomic op).
+- Using OpenMP may (and will) generate different code.
+One example is the compiler fail to auto-vectorize when there is OpenMP.
+Be extra careful.